xeyossr/xDFM/README.md

   github    Commands related to GitHub operations
 ```

+## Changelog

+All notable changes to this project will be documented in this file.

+See the [CHANGELOG](./CHANGELOG.md) for full version history.

+## License

+This project is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).
+For more details, please see the [LICENSE file](./LICENSE).

 ## Contribution

-Found a bug?
-Have a cool feature request?
-Feel free to open an [issue](https://github.com/xeyossr/xDFM/issues) or a [pull request](https://github.com/xeyossr/xDFM/pulls).
-We welcome contributions of all kinds—just no pineapple on pizza, please 🙂
+If you encounter any bugs or have suggestions for new features, we encourage you to open an [issue](https://github.com/xeyossr/xDFM/issues) or submit a [pull request](https://github.com/xeyossr/xDFM/pulls).
+We welcome contributions from the community and appreciate any improvements to the project.
+Please ensure that your contributions adhere to the project's guidelines and follow best practices.